 Today, an overwhelming majority of perfumery raw ingredients are produced by a mere five companies: International Flavors and Fragrances (IFF), Givaudan, Firmenich, Symrise and Takasago.
 Hence, as a direct implication, an overwhelming majority of perfume houses and brands buy most of their raw material from the same companies.

 So the huge price differences mostly comes from brand positioning, marketing and advertorial expenses, sophisticated retail expenses and exclusive work with famous perfumers.

-In most of the cases, they are found as diluted in alcohol.
+In most of the cases, fine fragrances are found as diluted in alcohol.
 Based on their concentration in alcohol, they are called Eau De Cologne, Eau De Toilette, Eau de Parfum or Extrait De Parfum.

-Is some other cases, they can be found in alcohol free format, diluted in neutral oils.
+In some other cases, they can be found in alcohol free format, diluted in neutral oils.
 In that form, they are called Perfume Oil.
-In high quality examples of this version, the neutral oils used are natural vegetable oils.
-The LAB Fragrances uses highest quality natural vegetable oils of jojoba and safflower.
+The LAB Fragrances perfume oils contain highest quality natural vegetable oils of jojoba and safflower.

 How Alcohol Based Perfumes And Perfume Oils Differ?

 The fragrance is the same, but the carrier is different.